2018 Nomination Timeline

 Union Fellows Review Process

 This year the nomination cycle began 15 January 2018.
-The last day to submit a Fellows nomination will be 15 March 2018, 11:59 p.m.
+The last day to submit a Fellows nomination was 15 March 2018, 11:59 p.m.
 (Eastern Daylight Time).
 Newly elected Fellows and their nominators will be notified in late-July.
 Additionally, newly elected Fellows will be announced in Eos in late-July or early-August 2018.
 Newly elected Fellows will be honored during the upcoming AGU Fall Meeting in Washington, DC.

 AGU policy states that “the number of Fellows elected each year shall not exceed 0.1% of the total membership.”
 Thus, one Fellow is elected for every 1000 AGU members.
 The number of Fellows elected is based on the total membership at the end of the previous year.
 In addition, approximately three to five AGU members are conferred as Fellows annually.

-Nominations are forwarded to Section Fellows Selection committees.
+Nominations are forwarded to Section Fellows Committees.
 These discipline- and problem-oriented groups review the candidates affiliated with their group and submit to the Union Fellows Selection Committee the names of those who, in their judgment, are their best candidates from among those nominations.
 They are permitted to submit up to 0.2 percent of the membership of the group they represent.
 Section Fellows Selection committees submit a final list, ranking the allotted number of nominees they are permitted to move forward for review by the Union Fellows Selection Committee.

-Eligible nominations are forwarded to Section Fellows committees based on the nominee’s primary affiliation and any additional Section Committees the nominee is affiliated with and/or that are identified by the nominator.
-Committees review their respective candidates and submit to the Union Fellows Selection Committee the names of those who, in their judgment, are their best candidates from among those nominations.
-They are permitted to submit up to 0.2 percent of the membership of the group they represent.
-Thus, the Union Fellows Selection Committee receives twice the number to be elected to review, consider carefully, and make a final decision.
-They are supplied with the Section Fellows committees’ nominee rankings; recommendations from each Section Fellows Committee and detailed information about each ranked nominee.
+Eligible nominations are forwarded to Section Fellows Committees based on the nominee’s primary affiliation and any additional Section Committees the nominee is affiliated with and/or that are identified by the nominator.
+Committees review their respective candidates and submit to the Union Fellows Committee the names of those who, in their judgment, are their best candidates from among those nominations.
+Every Section Committee are permitted to submit up to 0.2 percent of the membership of the group they represent.
+The Union Fellows Committee are supplied with the Section Fellows committees’ nominee rankings; recommendations from each Section Fellows Committee and detailed information about each ranked nominee.